-I recently read a really nice post from Drew Firment (thanks go to Chris Swan for sharing it).
-Drew's article reminded me of some patterns I have seen in big transformations - most recently in my digital transformation work but also in the earlier rounds of change we called internet- or electronic-business transformation.
+I recently read a really nice post by Drew Firment (thanks go to Chis Swan for sharing it).
+Drew’s article reminded me of some patterns I have seen in big transformations - most recently in my digital transformation work but also in the earlier rounds of change we called internet- or electronic-business transformation.
 This post is a first attempt at making these patterns explicit, initially so I can use them in my own work.
 It would be great to get your feedback if you think they will help you too.
 Lots of other people have already been trying to make sense of this area through frameworks, maturity models, life-cycles and other models.
 I have started to collect a list of some of these at the end of this post and they are worth reviewing as well.

 The ingredients of transformation

 I’ll start with four main ingredients which, when combined, form the basis of digital transformation.
 The key ingredients are: